SimplGy/simplgy.github.io/README.md

 # Eric Miller, Simple Guy

 ### Builder of Things

 This is the repo for my personal site.
-It uses Jekyll.
+It uses Jekyll as a static site generator.

 ## Quick Start